yashishhirani/HowtoRepo/README.md

 1) Check branch using "git branch"
 2) To make new use command, "git checkout -b <name-of-branch>"
 3) To switch branches, use command, "git checkout <name-of-branch>"
+4) To look at difference between two branches.
+Go to master branch, then type "git diff <name-of-branch>"
+5) Then, push the file edits onto git hub new branch using, "git push origin <name-of-branch>"